SomeTroller77/CRAW/README.md

 If you want to use this Wrapper, you need a reddit client id and secret key which you can get by going [here](https://reddit.com/prefs/apps) and logging in with your credentials

+NOTE:- Non OAuth endpoints have been implemented aswell, so the library can also be used without an API key
 ## How to build?
 The project has a dependency of libcurl, it can be installed in linux by